Policies & Procedures for MPH, MHSA, BA & BS Students

 If you are a non-degree applicant, you must attend the first class of the term and request permission to take the class from the instructor.
 Permission will be granted or not depending on space available.
 After receiving permission from the instructor, non-degree students may register via Wolverine Access on the first day of classes.

 Problems Registering?
 There are a number of possibilities:

 - Review the course restrictions and prerequisites for the class.

 - You may need an override – contact the department offering the course.

 - You may have a hold.
 Check your status via Wolverine Access.

 - You may not have a registration appointment.
 Please contact the central Registrar's Office if you have not received an appointment from the Office of the Registrar.

 - You may need to apply for readmission (PDF).

-To be considered full-time, a student must be enrolled for 9 or more credits.
+In order to be considered full-time as a graduate student, a student must be enrolled for 9 or more credits.
+In order to be considered full-time as an undergraduate student, a student must be enrolled in 12 or more credits during a regular academic semester (fall and winter).
+For spring/summer half terms, full-time status is 6 or more credits for undergraduate students.
 If a student is receiving SPH funding, they are required to be registered for 12 or more credit hours.

 Through the third week of classes in a full term, students may add, drop or modify a course via Wolverine Access.
 A student who wants to drop the only course for which they are registered must follow the term withdrawal procedures posted on the central Registrar's Office website.